 Items That Keep Cats Warm

 - Small space heater

-Put a warm thick blanket or quilt on their bed to shield them from the cold floor with insulation features and this will help prevent them from catching a cold.
-Take comfort in that your feline baby will automatically conserve heat in one way or another as the temperature drops.
+Warm thick blankets or quilts (with insulation features) on their bed shield them from the cold floor, preventing them from catching a cold.
+Cats will instinctively conserve heat in one way or another as the temperatures drop.

-How to Tell If My Cat Has a "Cold"
+How to Tell If My Cat Has Caught a "Cold"